 There are a wide variety of different tools available in Studio Artist for converting raster images into bezier path renditions of the image.
-These include techniques to generate bezier path edge sketches (like above), as well as bezier mass sketches based on cross hatching, and complete cartoon style vector renditions of of color imagery.
-This tip will provide an overview of different approach to generating bezier renditions of raster images.
+These include techniques to generate bezier path edge sketches (like above), as well as bezier mass sketches based on cross-hatching, and complete cartoon-style vector renditions of color imagery.
+This tip will provide an overview of different approaches to generating bezier renditions of raster images.

-The generated paths are stored in the current layer’s bezier path frame after they are generated.
+Generated paths are stored in the current layer’s bezier path frame after they are generated.
 The bezier path frame is a hidden buffer associated with each layer that can store and display a set of bezier paths.
-You can view the current layer’s bezier path frame by switching to bezier operation mode.
-Once in bezier operation mode you can also manually edit the individual bezier paths or hand draw new ones.

 There are a large number of different Generate Paths menu options in addition to the one used above.
 Adjacent edges generate a bezier path on each side of an edge.
 Skeletons are bezier paths generated at the mid points between 2 edges, and are an attempt to represent the center spines of different image regions bounded by edges.